Who should buy the Scarpa Maestro Eco

 Collar height.
 The Scarpa Maestro Eco has a below-the-ankle collar.
 The La Sportiva TC Pro, on the other hand, is built with a mid-top ankle cuff.

 Midsole unit.
 Both the Maestro Eco from Scarpa and the TC Pro from La Sportiva have midsoles to give wearers enhanced support underfoot.
 That said, the Maestro Eco’s midsole is thicker than the competition’s by roughly 0.3 mm.

 Target audience.
 The featured rock climbing shoe comes in two variants—one for men and another for women.
 The La Sportiva TC Pro, on the other hand, only comes in men’s.

 Weight.
 In this round, the TC Pro bags the crown.
-Yes, it is lighter than the Scarpa Maestro by approximately 10 g.
+Yes, it is lighter than the Scarpa Maestro Eco by approximately 10 g.

 A case of utility.
 Both rock shoes in this comparison may be used for trad climbing and vertical face ascents.
-That said, only the TC Pro is advertised to have the adequate capability to take on cracks.
+That said, only the TC Pro is advertised to have the adequate capacity to take on cracks.
 It also possesses the right components to scale slabs.